• Skip to primary navigation

 Skate Down the Nestaweya River Trail in Winnipeg

-Walk, bike, skate, snowshoe, or cross country ski down the frozen river on the Nestaweya River Trail.
-Usually open from January until March, it’s an incredible way to see the city and to take in some of the art and warming huts along the way.
+Walk, bike, skate, snowshoe, or cross-country ski down the frozen river on the Nestaweya River Trail.
+Usually open from January until March, it’s an incredible way to see the city and take in some of the art and warming huts along the way.
 Combine it with a visit to the Forks for a perfect winter’s day out!
 There are thankfully lots of places for skating in Winnipeg.

 Attend the Manito Ahbee Festival